-As Director of CCSP, Renee has been responsible for attracting over $12 million in extramural funding, tripling the size of CCSP staff, and focusing greater emphasis on program evaluation, applied research, technical assistance and dissemination of community school partnership resources.
-She also served as Interim Executive Director of the CRESS Center from November 2011 through June 2013.
+Renee Newton joined REEd in 2001, where she directed a statewide health access program administered through the Healthy Start Field Office.
+She was named director of the Center for Community School Partnerships (CCSP) in 2005 where she led a multidisciplinary team in support of school and community partnerships.
+As Director of CCSP, Renee has been responsible for attracting over $14 million in extramural funding, tripling the size of CCSP staff, and focusing greater emphasis on program evaluation, applied research, technical assistance and dissemination of community school partnership resources.

-2014-2016, S.D.
+- 2014-2016, S.D.
 Bechtel Jr. Foundation.
 Power of Discovery: STEM Capacity Building and Sustainability, $250,000

 - 2014-2016, David and Lucile Packard.
 Resourcing Professional Learning Across Multiple Contexts for Implementing 21st Century College and Career Readiness Practices, $75,000

 - 2014-2015, Northrup Grumman Foundation.
 Advancing the Practices of the Common Core State Standards and the Next Generation Science Standards: Supporting Joint Professional Development Among K-12 & Community Based Expanded Learning Systems, $100,000

 - 2014-2015, C.S.
 Mott Foundation.
 California After School Newtork Capacity Building, $75,000

-O’Hara, S., Pritchard, R., Pita, D., Newton, R., Sullivan, L., & Do, U. (In press).
+- O’Hara, S., Pritchard, R., Pita, D., Newton, R., Sullivan, L., & Do, U. (In press).
 Academic language and literacy in every setting (ALLIES+) strengthening the STEM learning ecosystem.
 In ASTE monograph, Science Teacher Preparation in Content-Based Second Language Acquisition.